shubhs248/shubhs248/README.md

 - 🛠️ Owned **production incident response** for critical IT operations, maintaining service availability under SLA.
 - 🐍 Automated recurring operational tasks with **Python/Bash**, measurably **reducing mean time to resolution (MTTR)** for repeat incidents.

-> *Figures above reflect impact at each role — feel free to fine-tune the exact percentages to match your records.*

 ---

 <!-- ====================== CERTIFICATIONS ====================== -->